chrisfcarroll/Soq/readme.txt

 This is a C# implementation.
 It should take you all of 2 or 3 minutes to rewrite it entirely in your own favourite language.
 If you do, feel free to post in the comments on the home page at http://www.cafe-encounter.net/p157/simple-object-quotation.

 You can immediately see when not to use it: if you require real runtime configurability then object quotation is not your answer.
+It's intended just for testability.

 Example Usage